metricshilab/manual/LyX-LaTeX.md

 #### Prerequisites

-At a minimum, you will need the following programs to edit LaTeX:
+At a minimum, we will need the following programs to edit LaTeX:

 -  An editor.
-You can use a basic text editor like notepad, but a dedicated LaTeX editor will be more useful.
+We can use a basic text editor like notepad, but a dedicated LaTeX editor will be more useful.
 On Windows, `TeXnicCenter` http://www.texniccenter.org/ is a popular free and open source LaTeX editor.
 On `Unix-like (including Mac OS X) systems`, Emacsen and gvim provide powerful TeX environments for the tech-savvy, while `Texmaker` http://www.xm1math.net/texmaker/index.html and `Kile` http://kile.sf.net provide more user-friendly development environments.

 -  The LaTeX binaries and style sheets. e.g. `MiKTeX` http://www.miktex.org/ for Windows, `teTeX` http://www.tug.org/teTeX/ for `Unix/Linux` and `teTeX` for Mac OS X http://www.rna.nl/tex.html.

 -   A `DVI` viewer to view and print the final result.
 Usually, a DVI viewer is included in the editor or is available with the binary distribution.